Mitchell Froom: Career

 for co-writing with Sheryl Crow the James Bond movie title song "Tomorrow Never Dies".

 As a musician, Froom has released two solo albums, Dopamine (1998) and A Thousand Days (2005).
-The song "Noodletown" from "Dopamine" won an Emmy when it was used as the theme for PBS' Sessions at West 54th.
+The song "Noodletown" from "Dopamine" won an Emmy when it was used as the theme for PBS's Sessions at West 54th.

 Froom was a judge for the 2nd annual Independent Music Awards to support independent artists' careers.

 In December 2019 Froom was announced as a member of the new lineup of Crowded House.
 The first album with this lineup, Dreamers Are Waiting, was released on June 4, 2021.

 Personal life

 Froom is of Romanian ancestry.
-His brother is David Froom, a classical composer and Department Chair of the Music Department at St. Mary's College of Maryland.
+His brother was David Froom, a classical composer and Department Chair of the Music Department at St. Mary's College of Maryland.

-His first wife was Connie Jester, with whom he had a daughter Charlotte Froom (born 1986).
-Charlotte was the bassist in The Like.
+His first wife was Connie Jester, with whom he had a daughter, Charlotte Froom (born 1986).
+Charlotte was the bassist in the Like.

 Froom married Suzanne Vega in 1995; they separated and divorced in 1998.
 Soul Coughing's 1994 album, Ruby Vroom, was named after their daughter, Ruby Froom (born July 8, 1994).

 He married Vonda Shepard in 2004.
-They have a son, Jack Froom (April 15, 2006), named for Froom's late father, a noted physician and educator.
+They have a son, Jack Froom (April 15, 2006), named for Froom's late father, a physician and educator.